rudyarthur/NvaderSentiment/README.md

 **5. Classification**

-Often you just want to know if a sentence is positive negative or neutral.
+Often you just want to know if a sentence is positive, negative or neutral.
 There's now a function that does this by utilising the bootstrap.
 ```
 Nvader.classify(text, conf=0.95, neutral_range=(0,0), method="majority_vote" ):
 ```